Baseball strategies evolve. While in many ways the

 than 7 games or two or more scheduled doubleheaders.

-use your top two or three starters as often as
+will tend to use your top two or three starters as

-possible while skipping your bottom two or three when
+often as possible while skipping your bottom two or

 Use the “YES” setting for “Allow SP in Relief”.